Nikolai Kondratiev

 Nikolai Dmitriyevich Kondratiev (/kɒnˈdrɑːtiɛv/; also Kondratieff; Russian: Никола́й Дми́триевич Кондра́тьев; 4 March 1892 – 17 September 1938) was a Russian Soviet economist and proponent of the New Economic Policy (NEP) best known for the business cycle theory known as Kondratiev waves.
+Despite being a Soviet citizen, he was not a Marxian economist.

 Kondratiev became an early leading figure of Soviet economics and promoted the NEP's system of small private free market enterprises in the Soviet Union.
 Kondratiev's theory that Western capitalist economies have long term (50-to-60-year) cycles of boom followed by depression gained recognition inside and outside the Soviet Union.

-Kondratiev was condemned and imprisoned in 1930 but continued to publish works until his execution during the Great Purge in 1938.
+Kondratiev was condemned and imprisoned in 1930, but continued to work until his execution during the Great Purge in 1938.
+Some of his work was published, for the first time, posthumously.

 Life

 Early life and education

 Nikolai Dimitrievich Kondratiev was born on 4 March 1892 in the Galuevskaya, a village near Vichuga, Kostroma Governorate, into a peasant family of Komi heritage.
 Kondratiev was tutored at the University of St. Petersburg before the 1917 Russian Revolution by Mikhail Tugan-Baranovsky and Alexander Sergeyevich Lappo-Danilevsky.
 A member of the Socialist-Revolutionary Party, his initial professional work was in the area of agricultural economics and statistics and the problem of food supplies.
 On 5 October 1917, at the age of 25, he was appointed Deputy Minister of Supply of the last Alexander Kerensky government, which lasted for only a few days.

 After the revolution, Kondratiev pursued academic research.
 In 1919, he was appointed to a teaching post at the Agricultural Academy of Peter the Great.
 In October 1920 he founded the Institute of Conjuncture, in Moscow.
 As its first director, he developed it into a large and respected institution with 51 researchers by 1923.

-In 1922, he published his first writing on long cycles., The World Economy and its Conjunctures During and After the War.
+In 1922, he published his first writing on long cycles, The World Economy and its Conjunctures During and After the War.
 To provide proof that capitalist economies were subject to spontaneous and recurrent depressions and recoveries, Kondratiev did extensive price analysis of goods in the German, British, and French economies.
 Among the prices studied were raw materials and output products, interest rates, foreign trade, wages, and bank deposits.

 In 1923, Kondratiev intervened in the debate about the "Scissors Crisis", following the general opinion of his colleagues.
 In 1923–25, he worked on a five-year plan for the development of Soviet agriculture.
 In 1924, after publishing his first book, presenting the first tentative version of his theory of major cycles, Kondratiev traveled to England, Germany, Canada and the United States, and visited several universities before returning to Russia..

-In Kondratiev’s Paper on the Notion of Economic Statics, Dynamics and Fluctuations, published in 1924, Kondratiev’s conclusions were as follows.